kikitte/ordinary_kriging/README.md

 ## Ordinary Kriging Interpolation

-This is an c language implemetation using arcgis searching strategy.
+This is an c language implemetation of kriging interpolation algorithm using arcgis searching strategy.

-### 1. Highlight
+### 1. Highlights

-- Use arcgis searching strategy to search neighbords of pixel.
-It produce the same result if semivariogram and it's parameter are the same.
+- Using arcgis searching strategy to search neighbords of pixel.
+It produces the same result if semivariogram and the parameters are the same.
 - Thread level paralle.
-The speed is 4x than ArcGIS.
+The speed is 4x faster than ArcGIS.
 - Configuring in json file.

 ### 2. How to use

-You might install GDAL in your computer, but as it may be different among diffent system, so we ignore it here.
+You need to install GDAL and relating tools(eg. c compiler, make tool) in your computer, but as it may be different between diffent system, so we ignore it here.

 ```bash
 # clone soure code